National Register Listings in

 Over the years, Laramie County has played an important role in Wyoming's economy.
 It became the state capital in 1869 when Wyoming officially became a territory, and Cheyenne continues to serve as the capital to this day.
 The region has seen booms and busts in various industries, including cattle ranching, coal mining, and oil exploration, all of which have shaped the county's economy and identity.
 Today, Laramie County is a vibrant community that celebrates its Western heritage while embracing new industries and opportunities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Laramie County, Wyoming.
+This timeline provides a concise overview of the key events in the history of Laramie County, Wyoming.

 • 1867: Laramie County is founded and named after Jacques La Ramée, a French-Canadian fur trapper.